KOVALW/kovalw.github.io/_pages/research.md

 }
 </style>

-Pathogens are important natural enemies of insect pests, and therefore can serve as environmentally benign tools for protecting forests and crops.
-However, our limited understanding of variability in host-pathogen interactions reduces management efficacy.
-I am interested how local variation over space generates patterns of pathogen infection in insect host populations.
-I use observational, theoretical, and modeling approaches in my research on spatial dynamics of the pest species Douglas-fir tussock moth, *Orgyia pseudotsugata*, and its associated baculovirus.
+The efficacy of management strategies is hampered by our limited understanding of the variability in host-pathogen interactions.
+I am particularly interested in exploring how local variation across different spatial scales leads to distinct patterns of pathogen infection within insect host populations.
+To achieve this, I employ a range of observational, theoretical, and modeling approaches to gain a deeper understanding of the spatial dynamics of disease systems.
+In my previous research, I focused on mosquito systems and examined the transmission dynamics of West Nile virus and Dengue in *Culex* spp. and *Aedes* spp., respectively.
+Currently, my research is centered on environmentally-transmitted pathogens of forest insects, particularly Douglas-fir tussock moth (*Orgyia pseudotsugata*) and its associated baculovirus.
+Click any of the porject images below for more detailed explanation of my research topics!

-My research focuses on random variation, or stochasticity, which is either "environmental" or "demographic".
-Environmental stochasticity consists of random events that befall populations, such as weather fluctuations.
-Demographic stochasticity instead consists of the random events that befall individuals.
-When we build models of insect populations, it is common to ignore demographic stochasticity and favor averaging over individual fates.
-However, my research is showing that models incorporating demographic stochasticity are more informative than other models for estimating total infection rates.
-I'm bridging large-scale continental models of insect tree damage with epidemiological models of a few individuals, working to better forest health protection and advance our understanding of how a few individuals can alter the spread of epidemics in large populations.

-## Research Topics

 <div class="feature-row">
   <div class="feature-item" style="flex: 2;">